- Latin America

 - Book Now

-Tierra del Fuego itself is divided between Argentina and Chile.
-On this ride you explore the Mitre Peninsula, at the easternmost part of the Argentinean side of the island.
+A challenging expedition ride on the island of Tierra del Fuego, at the extreme tip of South America, this is your chance to explore ‘Fin del Mundo’; the End of the World.
+The island of Tierra del Fuego is divided between Argentina and Chile.
+On this trail you explore the Mitre Peninsula, at the easternmost part of the Argentinean side of the island.

-Leave civilisation and everyday life behind and journey into a true wilderness area.
-The Mitre Peninsula is home to some of Tierra del Fuego’s most diverse wildlife, so you may catch sight of condors, sea lions, guanacos, foxes and penguins along the way, as well as varied bird life.
+You leave civilisation and everyday life behind and journey into a true wilderness area.
+Canter along endless deserted beaches; race the tide; ford rivers; climb to high headlands; navigate vast peatlands; ride with wild horses and perhaps penguins too.
+The Mitre Peninsula is home to some of Tierra del Fuego’s most diverse wildlife and so you may also catch sight of sea lions, guanacos, foxes and penguins.
+Low flying condors often accompany you, as well as other varied bird life and you may be lucky enough to spot an albatross.

-This trip is designed for those interested in travelling on horseback, following in the footsteps of the first heroic explorers of Patagonia and sharing a little of their experiences in an incredibly unique place.
+This trip is designed for those interested in a journey on horseback, with everything you need carried on the pack horses.
+The trail follows in the footsteps of the first heroic explorers of Patagonia and you share a little of their experiences in an incredibly unique place.
 It is a real wilderness adventure and not for the faint-hearted.

 You need to be a fit, confident rider to undertake this riding expedition.

-The horses are Argentinian Criollos, varying in size between around 14hh and 15.2hh.
-They are sure-footed and ideally suited to the terrain.
+The horses are Argentinian Criollos and Criollo crosses bred in Tierra del Fuego.
+Varying in size between around 14hh and 15.2hh, the Criollo is a strong horse with an excellent walk and good character; they are sure-footed and ideally suited to the terrain.

 The first and last nights of the ride are spent in hostel accommodation in Ushuaia.
-The nine nights in between are basic camping in two or three-person tents.
+The nine nights in between are basic sleeping bag accommodation in simple refuges or tents.
 You must be prepared to share for the camping nights, but you can pay a single supplement to have your own room in Ushuaia.

 Camp is set up each night outside remote gaucho huts along the riding route.
-These huts provide a place to cook and warm up in front of the fire if the weather has been unkind during the day.
+Each shelter has a communal area, warmed by a central stove, where meals are cooked and eaten.
+Sleeping arrangements are communal bunk rooms or camping in two to three-person tents.
+The refuges provide a place to cook and warm up in front of the fire if the weather has been unkind.

-There are shower and loo facilities only on 5 out of the 11 nights.
+There are shower and loo facilities only on five out of the eleven nights.

 Meals during the trail are hearty and filling.
-Lunches will be picnics along the way, whilst supper will be prepared over a gaucho hut fire or out in the open.
+Lunches will be picnics along the way, whilst supper will be prepared in the gaucho hut, or over a fire out in the open.

 |Holiday||Experience LevelExp Lvl||Arrive - DepartArr - Dep||Price||Itinerary||Availability|

-INCLUDES Accommodation; meals (from breakfast on Day 2 to breakfast on Day 12); riding.
+INCLUDES Accommodation; meals (from breakfast on Day 2 to breakfast on Day 12; dinner on days 1 and 11 are not included); riding.

-SINGLE SUPPLEMENT It is possible to pay a single supplement of £188.48 to guarantee your own room in the hostel in Ushuaia (2 nights).
-You must be prepared to share for the 9 nights of camping.
+SINGLE SUPPLEMENT It is possible to pay a single supplement of $190.00 to guarantee your own room (subject to availability) in the hostel in Ushuaia (2 nights).
+You must be prepared to share for the 9 nights on the trail.

 NEAREST AIRPORT Ushuaia.